Bernard Kerik and Ken Blackwell: Democrats Have Failed the Black Community for Too Long

 The Democratic Party has destroyed communities of color all over the country, and it’s long past time for new leadership.
 It’s time to give Republicans a chance — after all, what do we have to lose?

 Bernard Kerik is the former police commissioner of New York City who was in command of the NYPD on September 11, 2001, and led the city’s response, rescue, recovery, and investigative efforts.

-Ken Blackwell served as the mayor of Cincinnati, Ohio, the Ohio State Treasurer, and Ohio Secretary of State.
+Ken Blackwell served as the mayor of Cincinnati, Ohio, the Ohio State Treasurer, the Ohio Secretary of State, and the ambassador to the United Nations Commission on Human Rights.
 He currently serves on the board of directors for Club for Growth and National Taxpayers Union.

 .